oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 ## Single Page Applications {#single-page-apps}

-Single Page Applications (SPA) run inside the context of a browser instance.
-Due to the inability to securely attest to the first-partyness of a browser based application, it is NOT RECOMMENDED to use this specification in a browser-based application.
+Single Page Applications (SPA) run in a scripting language inside the context of a browser instance.
+This environment poses several unique challenges compared to native applications, in particular:

+* Significant attack vectors due to the possibility of Cross-Site Scripting (XSS) attacks
+* Fewer options to securely attest to the first-partyness of a browser based application

+See {{ietf-oauth-browser-based-apps}} for a detailed discussion of the risks of XSS attacks in browsers.

+Additionally, the nature of a Single-Page App means the user is already in a browser context, so the user experience cost of doing a full page redirect or a popup window for the traditional OAuth Authorization Code Flow is much less than the cost of doing so in a native application.
+The complexity and risk of implementing this specification in a browser likely does not outweigh the user experience benefits that would be gained in that context.

+For these reasons, it is NOT RECOMMENDED to use this specification in browser-based applications.

 # IANA Considerations